openlibraryenvironment/gokb/DOCKER.md

 Some of these configurations need postgres to allow connections from addresses other than localhost..
 Adding the following line to
 /etc/postgresql/9.5/main/pg_hba.conf or your local equivalent will enable access from the 192.168 network.
-Do not do this lightly, the lines are provided here for illustative purposes - YMMV
+Do not do this lightly, the lines are provided here for illustrative purposes - YMMV

 host    all             all             192.168.0.0/16          md5